DevOps-With-Babar-Zahoor/.github/profile/readme.md

      1. Paste the template with your data filled.
      1. Click the "Submit New Issue" button.

-  Volunteer Support will be provided and solution will be suggested on GitHub
+  Volunteer Support will be provided and solutions will be suggested on GitHub

   Note that support will not be provided if any of the following is met:
   - Rules Not Followed